Creamy, rich, and full of flavor, this Vegan & Dairy-Free Cashew Alfredo Sauce is a homemade alternative to traditional Alfredo.

 Jump to:

-- Onion: Adds natural sweetness and depth.
+- Onion: Adds natural sweetness and depth of flavor.

-- Garlic: Brings bold, savory flavor.
+- Garlic: Brings a rich, savory garlic taste.

 As always, you can find the full recipe with a list of ingredients with measurements in a printable recipe card at the end of this post.